truzo/tomango-2018/site/content/blog/importance-digital-strategy.md

 title: "The importance of having a digital strategy"
 author: "tom"
 date: 2016-08-26 08:37:16
-excerpt: According to a 2016 survey, just 35% of businesses have integrated digital into their overall strategy, and a further 47% are doing digital marketing with no defined strategy! blog/categories:
+description: According to a 2016 survey, just 35% of businesses have integrated digital into their overall strategy, and a further 47% are doing digital marketing with no defined strategy! blog/categories:
  - online-marketing
 ---